vispy/vispy-website/modern-gl.rst

 Modern OpenGL
 =============

-OpenGL has evolved over the years and a big change occured in 2003 with the introduction of the dynamic pipeline (OpenGL 2.0), i.e. the use of shaders that allow to have direct access to the GPU.
+OpenGL has evolved over the years and a big change occurred in 2003 with the introduction of the dynamic pipeline (OpenGL 2.0), i.e. the use of shaders that allow to have direct access to the GPU.